Shye Ben Tzur: Biography

 After attending a concert in Jerusalem by the Indian classical musicians Hariprasad Chaurasia and Zakir Hussain, Ben Tzur became interested in Indian music, which brought him into contact with Qawwali.
 He went to Ajmer in India (the site of the mausoleum of the Sufi saint Khwaja Moinuddin Hasan Chishti).
 In 2004, he performed at Jahan-e-Khusrau, an international Sufi music festival held in New Delhi in the spring annually since 2001.
 Shye Ben Tzur performs around the world with his ensemble.

 He worked with Rajasthan Folk musicians communities across India.
 Shye collaborated with various folk musicians from the Rajasthan desert.
 Shye collaborated with the famous Indian singer Shubha Mudgal, the Spanish guitar maestro Fernando Pérez, Yossi Fine, Mishko M’ba, Eli Magen, Zohar Fresco and many others.

 In 2015, Ben Tzur recorded an album with British guitarist and composer Jonny Greenwood and a group of Indian musicians at the 15th-century Mehrangarh Fort in the Indian state of Rajasthan.
 The sessions and Greenwood's 2015 India tour were filmed by Paul Thomas Anderson for his documentary Junun.
 The film premiered at the 2015 New York Film Festival.

 Poetry

-Shye’s first collection of poems, Souls Expressions, was published in 1999 in Israel.
-A new poetry collection, Love Poems of Worship, was announced in Israel.
+Shye’s first collection of poems, Bituyeh Nefesh ("Expressions of the Soul") was published in Israel in 1999.